UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 ## Setting up data

+Some data generation must be done in advance as documented below.

-The file `README.md` in the `data/tierData` folder contains information about where to download the relevant shapefiles and lookup tables to convert the 2011 ward-level commuter data to the 2019 wards and LADs.
+The file `README.md` in the `data/ward2011ToWard2019Mapping` folder contains information about where to download the relevant shapefiles and lookup tables to convert the 2011 ward-level commuter data to the 2019 wards and LADs.
 There is also code to generate the relevant data for use in the MetaWards model runs.